 Linklaters has over 200 lawyers working across China’s three major business centres: Beijing, Shanghai and Hong Kong.
 In Hong Kong the firm handles everything from M&A to private equity, capital markets, banking, energy & infrastructure, and dispute resolution.
 Recent deals include advising the joint sponsors and the underwriters on the listing of Aquila Acquisition Corporation on the Hong Kong Stock Exchange — the first ever SPAC listing in Hong Kong.
 Linklaters lawyers have also advised on the HK$40.2 billion debt financing of The Center, the world’s most expensive real estate transaction for a single commercial block, as well as Hong Kong Airport Authority on the upgrade of the Hong Kong International Airport and construction of a new third runway.

 The training “varies from team to team, but fundamentally the material is excellent as we can draw on the massive database from London”, reports one Linklaters rookie.
 But the work can be demanding so expect some late nights.
 “The occasional grind is inevitable, but generally high quality, excellent work.”
+But there is ample one-to-one support, as trainees are provided with a principal in each seat who is responsible for mentorship and supervision.
 One thing of note is that whilst Chinese language skills are preferable, Linklaters does not require these in future trainees.

 International secondments continued during the coronavirus pandemic when and where safe to do so, and recent stints have included the firm’s offices in Beijing and London.
 A few trainees have also completed client secondments, spending six months at banking giants BNP Paribas and the Bank of China.